dojo/docs/dojox/data/CsvStore.rst

   var store = new dojox.data.CsvStore({identifier: "article", data: csvData});

-  //Define the comparator function for price, we want to numerically, instead of
+  // Define the comparator function for price, we want to numerically, instead of
-  //string based sorting (As all fields in a CsvStore are parsed as strings). store.comparatorMap = {};
+  // string based sorting (As all fields in a CsvStore are parsed as strings). store.comparatorMap = {};
   store.comparatorMap["price"] = function(a,b) {
     a = parseFloat(a);